Markfee9808/ObliComm/README.md

 ## How to Run?

-ObliComm supports both on Windows and Linux OS, and has two deployment modes: stand-alone mode (i.e., run three parts on a single host) and distributed mode (i.e., run three parts on different hosts).
+ObliComm supports both on Windows and Linux OS, and has two deployment modes: stand-alone mode (i.e., run three components on a single host) and distributed mode (i.e., run three components on different hosts).

 **Step 1**: Configure a static IP for each host involving in anonymous communication.